Scottish Stewards Cup Preview, Tips, Runners & Trends

 Scottish Stewards Cup Trainer Statistics

-The leading trainer in the Scottish Stewards Cup over the last 20 renewals is Richard Fahey who has won the race five times with those five winners coming from Knot In Wood (2007 & 2008), Quest For Success (2009 & 2011) and George Bowen (2018).
-Other trainers who have recorded multiple wins in the Scottish Stewards Cup are Mark Johnston (3 wins) and Kevin Ryan (2 wins).
-There is one trainer who has not had the best of times in the Scottish Stewards Cup, Jim Goldie has sent a total of 12 runners to the race without recording any wins.
+The leading trainer in the Scottish Stewards Cup over the last 20 renewals is Richard Fahey, who has won the race five times, with those five winners coming from Knot In Wood (2007 & 2008), Quest For Success (2009 & 2011) and George Bowen (2018).
+The only other trainer to have recorded multiple wins in the Scottish Stewards Cup is Kevin Ryan (2 wins).

 Here are some of the top Scottish Stewards Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):